MiltonGreat/Credit-Risk-Modelling/README.md

 **What I Did in the Project:**

-- **Probability of Default (PD):** Built a classification model (e.g., logistic regression, decision trees) to predict whether an individual will default or not based on their features.
+- **[Probability of Default (PD):](https://github.com/MiltonGreat/Probability-of-Default.git)** Built a classification model (e.g., logistic regression, decision trees) to predict whether an individual will default or not based on their features.
-- **Retail Credit Risk Scorecards:** Developed a credit scorecard model using features like "credit history," "purpose," and "savings" to assess the creditworthiness of an individual.
+- **[Credit Scorecards:](https://github.com/MiltonGreat/Credit-Scorecard-Model.git)** Developed a credit scorecard model using features like "credit history," "purpose," and "savings" to assess the creditworthiness of an individual.
 - **Regulatory Implications:** Implemented an IRB (Internal Ratings-Based) approach for calculating capital requirements for credit risk and simulate capital adequacy using the features in the dataset.
 - **Model Validation and Stress Testing:** Performed model validation (e.g., K-fold cross-validation, holdout validation) and stress-test the model under different economic scenarios (e.g., higher default rates).